All residential properties on St Mary’s Island are subject to an annual rentcharge

-Each house is subject to a Fixed Rentcharge of £1 per annum, plus a Variable Rentcharge based on the number of bedrooms in the property (as declared by the developer at the date of first sale).
-The Variable Rentcharge increases annually in line with the increase in the RPI All Items Index for the year to January 2018.
+Each house is subject to a Fixed Rentcharge of £1 per annum, plus a Variable Rentcharge based on the number of bedrooms in the property.
+The Variable Rentcharge increases annually in line with the increase in the RPI All Items Index for the year to January 2019.

 Rentcharges are due annually in advance on 1st April each year.
 Full payment instructions and forms will accompany the Rentcharge Invoice.

 Flats and maisonettes on St. Mary’s Island are not directly subject to Rentcharge Deeds